Ships starting with W

 11 December 1924 at Port Said sailed to Malta arriving 15 December 1924

-14 February 1925 berthed alongside the Oil Wharf, Kepple Harbour, SIngapore at the same time as RFA Oleander (2)
+14 February 1925 berthed alongside the Oil Wharf, Kepple Harbour, Singapore at the same time as RFA OLEANDER (2)

 20 March 1925 Captain Herman R Elsby RFA appointed as Master